 - Increase in the share of Arizona Long Term Care costs

 - Failure by AHCCCS to make a determination within the established time-frame

-Once the Notice of Adverse Action has been received the applicant must request a State Fair Hearing (“Hearing”) in writing with AHCCCS within 30 days.
+Once the applicant receives the Notice of Adverse Action they must request a State Fair Hearing (Hearing) in writing with AHCCCS within 30 days.
 The request for a Hearing must contain the case name, the adverse action taken by AHCCCS and the basis for the Hearing.
 Therefore, if AHCCCS receives a request for Hearing that is timely and contains the necessary information a Notice of Hearing is mailed to the applicant.
-The Hearing usually is held between 30-60 days from the date the applicant requests a Hearing.
+Once the applicant requests a Hearing, it will be held between 30-60 days.